Radon And Indoor Air PollutionJanuary 21st, 2021 | by Matt Hoots | #Radon

 - Hire a professional to inspect the home, maintain appliances and the HVAC system.

 Asbestos was a popular additive that was used in construction mainly for fireproofing and heat resistance.
-It wasn’t until 1989, that asbestos use became partially banned in the United States.
-If asbestos is found in materials like drywall, adhesive, floor tiles, popcorn ceilings, pipe wrap and electrical insulation, they are referred to as asbestos-containing materials or ACMs.
+It wasn’t until 1989 that asbestos use became partially banned in the United States.
+If asbestos is found in materials like drywall, adhesive, floor tiles, popcorn ceilings, pipe wrap, and electrical insulation, they are referred to as asbestos-containing materials ACMs.
 These ACMs can break down and release debris into the air.
-Researchers found that exposure to the substance when airborne is hazardous and could even cause acute health problems years after exposure.
-While the substance is more common in older homes and buildings, it is important for any homeowner to be weary of the materials being used when building or renovating the home.
+Researchers found exposure to the substance when airborne is hazardous and could even cause acute health problems years after exposure.
+While the substance is more common in older homes and buildings, any homeowner needs to be wary of the materials used when building or renovating the home.
 If you suspect ACMs are a threat in your home, it is best to hire a professional to inspect and test the materials in question.

-Exposure to asbestos is something that can’t be taken lightly.
-Where radon and mold have immediate health consequences, the inhalation of these microscopic fibers can cause a plethora of health issues anywhere from 10-50 years down the road.
+Asbestos exposure is something that can’t be taken lightly.
+Where radon and mold have immediate health consequences, the inhalation of these microscopic fibers can cause many health issues anywhere from 10-50 years down the road.
 Asbestosis, mesothelioma, and pleural effusion are just a few severe diseases to name.

 So whether it’s radon, mold, or asbestos, homeowners should keep detailed records of all foundational issues and construction or renovation projects done in the past.
 A home’s history will tell a lot about its future and environment.